jigmetnamgyal/Data-Structure-and-Algorithm/practisecpp/intro.md

 - In order to create an obj file it:

 1)  preprocess the code (all the # thing is being preprocessed )

-2) Tokenization and parsing and basically sorting source code to an intermadiate language than an compiler can understand.
+2) Tokenization and parsing and basically sorting source code to an intermediate language than an compiler can understand.

 - The final job of the compiler is to convert all our source code to either 1) constant data and 2) instructions.
 Then it is changed to machine code.
+## preprocessor

+1) include

+2) define

+3) if and endif

+4) pragma

+## b) Linker

+- Once our file have been compiled (obj) linker will find the definition of the function and wire up to the function declaration.
+If the Linker can't find the definition it will produce a Linker error.

+- Each file is compiled as a separate as an object file as a translational unit and they dont have any relation.
+So in order to relate each other we need to link.
+That is what Linker does.

+## Linking error

+1) unresoved external error - when definition of the function declaration is not found.

+2) duplicate symbols. (same name and same signature) - the linker doesnt know which one to link.
+## static

+- if you want to use the function only for the single file then we use static.

+- so even if we did not use the function we will not get the linker error. else it will assume that your function could be used in other file and only not in this file.

+- can be used to solve linker error.